timobaehr/visibility_aware_state/README.md

 }
 ```

-You can find more examples in the [Example](https://github.com/timobaehr/visibility_aware_state/blob/main/example/lib/main.dart) project.

-Here is a specific example where the visibilty is used for screen view tracking:
+Here is a specific example where the visibility is used for screen view tracking:

 ```dart
 import 'package:flutter/widgets.dart';